telefonicaid/fiware-cygnus/cygnus-twitter/README.md

 cygnus-twitter.sinks.hdfs-sink.channel = hdfs-channel
 # sink class, must not be changed
 cygnus-twitter.sinks.hdfs-sink.type = com.telefonica.iot.cygnus.sinks.NGSIHDFSSink
+# true applies the new encoding, false applies the old encoding
+#cygnus-twitter.sinks.hdfs-sink.enable_encoding = false
 # true if the grouping feature is enabled for this sink, false otherwise
-cygnus-twitter.sinks.hdfs-sink.enable_grouping = false
+#cygnus-twitter.sinks.hdfs-sink.enable_grouping = false
 # true if lower case is wanted to forced in all the element names, false otherwise
-cygnus-twitter.sinks.hdfs-sink.enable_lowercase = false
+#cygnus-twitter.sinks.hdfs-sink.enable_lowercase = false
 # rest if the interaction with HDFS will be WebHDFS/HttpFS-based, binary if based on the Hadoop API
-cygnus-twitter.sinks.hdfs-sink.backend_impl = rest
+#cygnus-twitter.sinks.hdfs-sink.backend_impl = rest
 # Comma-separated list of FQDN/IP address regarding the HDFS Namenode endpoints
 # If you are using Kerberos authentication, then the usage of FQDNs instead of IP addresses is mandatory
-cygnus-twitter.sinks.hdfs-sink.hdfs_host = x1.y1.z1.w1,x2.y2.z2.w2
+#cygnus-twitter.sinks.hdfs-sink.hdfs_host = x1.y1.z1.w1,x2.y2.z2.w2
 # port of the HDFS service listening for persistence operations; 14000 for httpfs, 50070 for webhdfs
-cygnus-twitter.sinks.hdfs-sink.hdfs_port = 14000
+#cygnus-twitter.sinks.hdfs-sink.hdfs_port = 14000
 # username allowed to write in HDFS
 cygnus-twitter.sinks.hdfs-sink.hdfs_username = hdfs_username
 # password for the above username; this is only required for Hive authentication